crafkin/scfses/README.md

 * `scfses` requires a vector of replicate sampling variables and replicate weight variables &mdash; one for each replicate used to compute sampling variance.

-* SCF recommends the command `scfcombo`for generating means and their standard errors.
-While `scfcombo` may be useful for other applications, `scfses` has the following advantages for summarizing the data:
+* SCF recommends the command `scfcombo`for generating means and their standard errors. `scfcombo` may be useful for other applications (and some ideas `scfses` were inspired by `scfcombo`).
+But `scfses` has the following advantages for summarizing the data:

 1. `scfses` makes it easy to generate point estimates and standard errors on an arbitrary percentile (which, to my knowledge, `scfcombo` cannot do without some modification)
 2. `scfses` incorporates a degrees-of-freedom correction for confidence intervals.